 Child Safety Seats

-child car seats were updated.
-They now stipulate that all children
+seats were updated.
+They now stipulate that all children must use

-must use the appropriate child safety restraint when travelling in
+the appropriate child safety restraint when travelling in a vehicle

-seat or booster appropriate for their weight in all vehicles
+appropriate for their weight in all vehicles (including vans and

 - Children between three and twelve years, or children under 1.35

-appropriate child restraint in all vehicles fitted with seat
+restraint in all vehicles fitted with seat belts

 - Children who have reached 1.35m in height or their 12th

 birthday, whichever comes first, may use an adult seat belt.

 Seat belts must worn in the front and rear seats.